San Antonio and Bexar County Society of St. Vincent de Paul assistance programs.

 Free fans are offered in Bexar County from Project Cool.
 St. Vincent, along with many other groups, is dedicated to eliminating death due to heat-related illnesses in seniors and the elderly.
 The Society of St. Vincent de Paul collaborates with organizations such as the United Way, the City of San Antonio, local churches, and Catholic Charities to offer free fans to seniors to help them stay cool through the summer months.
 While funding does vary for this resource, over the last few years several thousand fans have been distributed per year.
 Eligible applicants must be 60 years of age or older and also meet low income levels.
 Project Cool will usually operate from June through September.

-San Antonio churches and St. Vincent locations
+San Antonio churches and St. Vincent locations in Bexar County

 - 1103 South Frio Street, San Antonio, Texas, phone (210) 225-7837